M4rxman/diploma/README.md

 Run the Main_scene.tscn or press F5 to start the game

-🧪 Running Tests
+ Running Tests
 Make sure the GUT plugin is installed and activated in addons/gut/

 Run tests via the GutRunner.tscn scene

 Alternatively, from the editor, press F6 to run current tests

-📄 License
-This project is licensed under the MIT License.
-Feel free to use, modify, and distribute with attribution.

-📌 System Requirements
+System Requirements
 Godot 4.2+

 Tested on Windows and Linux

 Recommended screen resolution: 800x600 or higher

-📁 Commit Reference
+Commit Reference
 Repository: https://github.com/M4rxman/diploma
 Cleanup Commit: <commit-sha>

-🧹 Repository Cleanup Summary
+Repository Cleanup Summary
 Removed unnecessary temporary files and editor-generated cache

 Added .gitignore to exclude build artifacts and editor logs